BioJulia/PopGen.jl/docs/io/variantcall.md

 This means you will need to add that information separately afterwards.
 Location data (which is *optional*) can be added to the `PopData` with the `locations!` command.
 Population names (*mandatory*) can be added using `populations!()`

 ## Acknowledgements
-The majority of the BCF/VCF reader is thanks to the tremendous efforts of Ben J. Ward and the BioJulia contributors involved in [GeneticVariation.jl](https://github.com/BioJulia/GeneticVariation.jl), which we use to parse your files into `PopData` format.
+The majority of the BCF/VCF reader is thanks to the tremendous efforts of the contributors involved with [GeneticVariation.jl](https://github.com/BioJulia/GeneticVariation.jl), and its successor [VariantCallFormat.jl](https://github.com/rasmushenningsson/VariantCallFormat.jl) which we use to parse files into `PopData` format.
 If you love the file importer, then give those folks your thanks.
-If something is wrong and/or you hate the importer, blame us first (and please [open up an issue](https://github.com/pdimens/PopGen.jl/issues) 😅).
+If something is wrong and/or you hate the importer, blame us first (and please [open up an issue](https://github.com/biojulia/PopGenCore.jl/issues) 😅).